Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases

-In Figs. \ref{fig:qpkr_fig1}(c) and (d), we show the numerically-simulated $K-\varepsilon$ phase diagram for two different experimentally accessible interaction strengths, where the transition from a localized insulating phase to a delocalized metallic phase can be clearly identified across a sharp phase boundary \cite{SUPP}.
+In Figs. \ref{fig:qpkr_fig1}(c) and (d), we show the numerically-simulated $K-\varepsilon$ phase diagram for two different interaction strengths, where the transition from a localized insulating phase to a delocalized metallic phase can be clearly identified across a sharp phase boundary \cite{SUPP}.
 To remove unimportant single-particle features arising from the harmonic oscillator timescale and the finite depth trap \cite{bill09, SUPP}, and more clearly reveal the effects of interactions, we display the phase diagrams through a delocalization onset time rather than diffusive exponent.
-Importantly, the interaction-shifted Anderson MIT boundaries as shown in Figs. \ref{fig:qpkr_fig1}(c) and (d) are in agreement for either parameter choice \cite{SUPP}.
+Importantly, the interaction-shifted Anderson MIT boundaries are in agreement for either parameter choice \cite{SUPP}.

 We define the onset time $n_p^*$ as the pulse number at which the average energy $\langle E_z\rangle$ of a system undergoing delocalization reaches $E^*$, chosen to be much larger than the initial energy.
 For an evolution governed by $\langle E_z\rangle=E_0 (n_p)^{\alpha}$ with diffusive exponent $\alpha$, $n_p^* = (E^*/E_0)^{1/\alpha}$ is directly related to the inverse of the diffusion constant $E_0$, whose divergent behavior is used to characterize the MIT phase boundary on the metal side in the homogeneous non-interacting case \cite{lema09}.
 In our inhomogeneous system, we use $n_p^*$ for this characterization, with the insulator phase corresponding to $n_p^* \rightarrow \infty$.
-The insulating regions of these phase diagrams are far smaller than that of the non-interacting homogeneous Anderson model \cite{chab08, lope13}, with the higher interaction strength showing a smaller insulating region. \\
+The insulating regions of these phase diagrams are far smaller than that of the non-interacting homogeneous Anderson model \cite{chab08, lope13}, with the higher interaction strength showing a smaller insulating region.